Dangote’s Son-In-Law’s Alleged Babymama, Irene, Gets A Surprise Visit From Her Dad (Photos) - INFORMATION NIGERIA

 The lady, 22-year-old Irene Chiamaka Nwachukwu decided taking to social media to address issues of neglect and abandonment by Jamil Abubakar.

-She said Jamil has failed to take care of her son who looked just like him.
+She said Dangote’s son-in-law has failed to take care of her son who looked just like him.

-The alleged babymama of Dangote’s son-in-law, Abubakar Jamil recently got a surprise visit from her dad amidst the ongoing drama between her and her baby daddy.
+According to a close source, Irene and Mr Jay met and started an affair around 2015 and had been intimate on several occasions which led to her being pregnant in August 2017.

+He then asked her to have an abortion and allegedly offered her over a million naira but she refused the money…